mohdzeeshanshaikh/Multitenant-Domain-Modelling/README.md

 # Multitenant Domain Modelling
-A feature model based on domain analysis of three SaaS applications [EasyBacklog, Gantter and Kanbanize] along with implementation of the multi-tenant domain application using AspectJ.
+A feature model based on domain analysis of three SaaS applications [EasyBacklog, Gantter and Kanbanize] along with AOP implementation of the multi-tenant domain application using AspectJ.